Rutgers logo

 Judge: Patrycja Zbrzezny

+Patrycja Zbrzezny, Cook College Grad 2010, is an agriculture teacher and assistant principal at John Bowne H.S.
+She has experience working with dairy, beef, and exotic cattle from her years as an agriculture student in high school, college, and beyond.
 As a young adult, Patrycja spent her summers working on a dairy farm in Upstate NY.
 Once attending Rutgers, she worked on the Cook College farm specifically working with the dairy cattle during her time as a student.
 She became certified in cattle artificial insemination while at Rutgers and worked on breeding cattle shortly after.
 Upon completing her BS in animal science (farm productivity track), Patrycja set out to receive her education degree to teach animal science.
+Since 2011 she has worked as an animal science educator in a school with a 4-acre farm, to which she brought in Zebu cattle.
+She works with the cattle and other livestock at the school to educate students on handling and management of livestock, and much more.

-Student Coordinator: Jordan Lees
+Student Coordinator: Hailey Awad

 Kelly Vuong, Laura Comerford, practicum students, and work-study students: Thank you for all of your hard work in keeping the cattle fed, keeping their homes clean, and getting the show area ready and in working shape.
 You are all appreciated more than you know!